C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: Some useful lemmas

-is the product of an entire function and the sum of series of entire functions.
-We consider an arbitrary compact disk $|z|\leq M$ and prove that this series converges uniformly on every such disk.
-This will prove that the sum $\sum_{n=0}^{+\infty}\binom{z}{n}u_{n}s^{-n}$ defines an entire function of $z$, and therefore the function $z\mapsto S_u(s,z)$ is entire.
+is the product of an entire function and the sum of a series of entire functions.
+We consider an arbitrary compact disk $|z| \leq M$ and prove that this series converges uniformly on every such disk.
+This will establish that the sum $\sum_{n=0}^{+\infty} \binom{z}{n} u_{n}s^{-n}$ defines an entire function of $z$, and therefore the function $z \mapsto S_u(s, z)$ is entire.

 From the inequality